From Conversations to Conversions: The New Marketing Stack

 Think of how you might say “I read somewhere that…” without being able to name the article.
 That’s commodity keyword SEO.

 Compare that to “I read that in the latest issue of Nature.”
-Now that is an entity – it is a unique, citeable, and authoritative source.
-That’s exactly how an LLM integrates knowledge too.
+Now that is an entity – it is a unique, citable, and authoritative source.
+That’s exactly how an LLM integrates knowledge, too.
 They already have all the commodity information – they are looking to add to that!

 Content That Converts